 Confirm reference materials allowed during the CIC certification exam prior to test day.

 CIC exam bundle includes the ICD-10-CM Expert and ICD-10-PCS Expert medical coding books, making it optimal for clinical coders specializing in inpatient coding.

 Electronic devices with an on/off switch (cell phones, smart phones, tablets, etc.) are not allowed into the examination room.
 Failure to comply with this policy may result in disqualification of your exam.

-Please be aware that this is a difficult, high-level examination which is not meant for individuals with little, limited or no inpatient coding experience or training.
+Please be aware that this is a difficult, high-level exam and not intended for individuals lacking CIC certification training or equivalent inpatient coding experience.

 With training and/or experience, you should possess the required understanding of inpatient coding and reimbursement fundamentals, as well as anatomy and medical terminology, to answer exam question through careful reasoning, recall, and reference of ICD-10-CM and ICD-10-PCS code books.